-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For fiscal year ended December 31, 2008

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\

-Commission file number: 0-31659

-(exact name of registrant as specified in its charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-9645 Scranton Road San Diego, California (Address of Principal Executive Offices) 86-0824673 (I.R.S.
-Employer Identification No.)

-92121 (zip code)

-Registrant's telephone number, including area code: (858) 320-8800

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, par value \$.001 per share

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer 🗆 Accelerated filer 🖾 Non-Accelerated filer 🗆 Smaller Reporting Company 🗆

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of the voting common stock held by non-affiliates of the Registrant, based on the closing price of the Registrant's common stock on June 30, 2008, as reported by The Nasdaq Global Select Market, was approximately \$340,721,521.
-For the purposes of this calculation, shares owned by officers and directors (and their affiliates) have been excluded.
-This exclusion is not intended, nor shall it be deemed, to be an admission that such persons are affiliates of the Registrant.
-The Registrant does not have any non-voting stock issued or outstanding.
+For fiscal year ended Decem ber 31, 2008 OR ☐ TRANSITION REPORT PURS 1934 SUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF F or the transition period from to Commission file number : 0-31659 NC OVATEL WIRE LESS, INC. (exact name of registrant as specifie d in its charter) Delaware (State or Other Jurisdicti of Incorporation or Organiz 86-0824673 (I.R.S.
+Employer Identification No.) 9645 Scranton Roa San Diego, Californ (Address of Principal Executive ia 92121 (zip code) Reg istrant's telephone number, including area code: (858) 320-8800 S ecurities registered pursuant to Section n 12(b) of the Act: None Securities registered pursuant to Sec Common Stock, par value \$.0 (6) Indicate by check mark if the Registrant is a well-known seasoned issuer, as define d in Rule 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the Registrant is not required to file reports pursuant to S ection 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 and to file such reports), and (2) has been subject to such filing egulation S-K is not contained herein, and will not be contained, to the d by reference in Part III of this Form 10-K or any amendment to this erated filer, a non-accelerated filer, or a smaller reporting company.
+See pany" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer \square Accelerated filer \boxtimes Non-Acceler ated filer \square Smaller Reporting Company \square Indicate by check mark whether the Regist rant is a shell company (as defined in Ru ıle 12b-2 of the Exchange Act).
+Yes □ No ⊠ stock on June 30, 2008, as reported by The Nasda nq Global Select Market, was approxima een excluded.
+This exclusion is not inten ne Registrant, based on the closing price of the Registrant's common tely \$340,721,521.
+For the purposes of this calculation, shares owned be ded, nor shall it be deemed, to be an admission that such persons are utstanding.